-Richard Taylor has a strong analytical mindset and broad renewable energy background that he has applied to a range of technical and economic assessments across the bioenergy sector.
-Since joining E4tech in 2008, he has conducted reviews of advanced biofuel and biomass conversion technologies, conducted energy system modelling to 2050, developed new GHG methodologies, and advised clients on feedstock sustainability, supply potentials and business models.
+Richard has a strong analytical mindset and broad renewable energy background that he has applied to technical and economic assessments across bioenergy, low carbon fuels and whole energy systems for over 10 years.
+Since joining E4tech in 2008, he has conducted reviews of advanced biofuel and biomass conversion technologies, applied energy system modelling to 2050, developed new GHG methodologies for novel transport fuels, and advised clients on feedstock sustainability, supply potentials and business models.

-Prior to joining E4tech in 2008, he worked for REpower UK, monitoring wind turbine operations, and has also undertaken an internship at the investment bank Rothschild.
+Prior to first joining E4tech in 2008, Richard worked for REpower UK, monitoring wind turbine operations, and undertook an internship at the investment bank Rothschild.
 Richard holds an MMathPhys (first class) from Warwick University and an MSc (with distinction) in Environmental Technology from Imperial College London, specialising in Energy Policy.